FMorschel/branches/README.md

 ## Usage

-Run in any git repository:
+Run in any VCS repository:

 ```bash
 branches